-Join the College's Outdoor Program as we partner with the Wilderness Medicine Training Center for a hybrid-Wilderness First Responder course to take place March 16-20, 2019 .
+Join the College's Outdoor Program as we partner with the Wilderness Medicine Training Center for a hybrid-Wilderness First Responder course.
+It is expected to take place in April 2021.
 The course follows the industry standard for wilderness medical training and are designed specifically to provide you with the tools to make critical emergency care and evacuation decisions in remote locations.
 The course is open to students and non-students of the College.
 Students will receive 2 credits upon completion of the course.

 WMTC’s hybrid distance learning project (DLP) Wilderness First Responder course requires completion of our home study program and four online exams prior to attending a five day practical session.
 The DLP Wilderness First Responder is designed for students who are able to study the didactic material on their own using: our field manual, “the Wilderness Medicine Handbook” and the course web site.
 Access to a computer and the internet are mandatory; broadband/high speed access is required.
 If you like self-study, are disciplined, computer literate, and have limited time to attend a practical session, then a hybrid DLP Wilderness First Responder is your best choice.